-The following table summarizes the pros/cons of each authentication/integrity scheme used at application/transport level:
+The following table summarizes the pros/cons of each authentication/integrity scheme used at application/transport level (where "-" means bad, "0" means neutral, and "+" means good):

 RSA Digital Signature ECC Digital Signature Group MAC TESLA

-True auth and Yes Yes No (group security) Yes
+True authentication and integrity Yes Yes No (group security) Yes

-integrity

-Immediate auth Yes Yes Yes No
+Immediate authentication Yes Yes Yes No

-Processing load + ++ +
+Processing load - 0 + +

-Transmission + ++ +
+Transmission overhead - 0 + +

-overhead

-Complexity ++ ++ ++
+Complexity + + + -

-7. Global Security Infrastructure
+7. Security Infrastructure

-Deploying the elementary technological building blocks often requires that a global security infrastructure exists.
-This security infrastructure:
+Deploying the elementary technological building blocks often requires that a security infrastructure exists.
+Such security infrastructure can provide:

-- can provide a PKI (Public Key Infrastructure): this PKI provides for trusted third party vetting of, and vouching for, user identities.
-It also allows the binding of public keys to users, usually by means of certificates. - can provide a group key management service: this service usually provides rekeying schemes, either periodic or triggered by some higher level event.
+- Public Key Infrastructure (PKI) for trusted third party vetting of, and vouching for, user identities.
+PKI also allows the binding of public keys to users, usually by means of certificates. - Group Key Management with rekeying schemes that are either periodic or triggered by some higher level event.
 It is required in particular when the group is dynamic and forward/backward secrecy are important.
-This is also required to improve the scalability of the CDP (since key management is done automatically, using a key server topology), or the security provided by the CDP (since the underlying cryptographic keys will be changed frequently). - (TBD): add more...
+This is also required to improve the scalability of the CDP (since key management is done automatically, using a key server topology), or the security provided by the CDP (since the underlying cryptographic keys will be changed frequently)